tommyskott/tommyskott/README.md

 ## Freelance Developer and Ui / Ux Designer from Skåne, Sweden 🇸🇪 .

-I'm always open for new co-labs and exciting opportunities.
+I'm always open to new co-labs and exciting opportunities.

 Best,
 Tommy